 Ways To End A Friendship

 Not every friendship is lifelong.
-People grow apart or do things that put them off of each other.
-If you want to end one of your friendships, whether you've known the person for years, or only a few months, there are two main ways to do it:
+Friends grow apart or do things that put them off each other.
+If you want to end one of your friendships, whether you've known them for years, or only a few months, there are two main ways to do it:

 - Formally "break up" with them